yizhanyun/yx/README.md

 Eventual setting will be a deep merge of `settings.mjs` and`settings.[development|production].mjs`, the latter has higher priority.

-### Request decoration to add  `_duosite` to `request`
+### Request decoration to add  `_yx` to `request`

-When duosite is booted, each subsite's settings, view engines, plugins etc. should be initiated and passed down as property `_duosite` of `request` to handlers.
+When yx is booted, each subsite's settings, view engines, plugins etc. should be initiated and passed down as property `_yx` of `request` to handlers.

-### Boot duosite
+### Boot yx

-Duosite is booted with following steps:
+yx is booted with following steps:

 1. load server settings
 2. scan sites folder, load site list and site settings
 3. initiate view engine and other plugins with site settings
-4. enhance `request` with `_duosite` property, which is a object with properties and methods for the subsite's handlers to use.
+4. enhance `request` with `_yx` property, which is a object with properties and methods for the subsite's handlers to use.

 ### Booting functions